 Another threat are short range devices (SRD’s).
 A EU decision allows SRD’s for “inductive applications” to generate 20 dBuA/m at 10 metres distance, on frequencies anywhere between 5 and 30 MHz.

-A interference_glasssimple calculation reveals that a SRD will cause notable interference.
+A simple calculation reveals that a SRD will cause notable interference.
 On 5 MHz, for example, this level would generate roughly -60 dBm at our receiver.
 My background noise level is about -80 to -85 dBm (higher than ITU “residential” levels), equal to S7 on the S-meter.
 Interference levels at -60 dBm equate to S9+10 on the S-meter!
 (Recommend the linked site, with a number of online calculators).

 Even if the device is more than 10 metres away, you will hear it, because the field strength drops 6 dB for twice the distance.
 At 80 metres, the level would be around the receiver noise level (and still detectable).
 On quiet days, my lowest noise levels are around S4, so about -100 dBm, in which case SRD’s up to hundreds of metres would cause interference.